xMoMoNa/youtube-downloader/README.md

 # Feature
 - The program detect the link if video or playlist automatically
-- Past many videos and play list then download it at the same time
+- Past many videos and playlists then download it at the same time
 - You can customise each video separately in play list mode